Development of a cell immunotherapy targeting non-conventional tumor antigens in ovarian cancer

 Challenges in Early Detection

-Due to the non-specific nature of the symptoms, it is hard to detect ovarian cancer early.
-Currently, there is a lack of effective screening tools for an early diagnosis.
+Due to the non-specific nature of the symptoms, it is hard to early detect ovarian cancer, and there is currently a lack of effective screening tools for an early diagnosis.
 Consequently, 75% of patients are diagnosed at an advanced stage, leading to poor outcomes and significantly reducing their chances for survival: only 30-40% survive five years after diagnosis.

 Limitations of Current Treatments